 The following (not necessarily exhaustive) listing of risks and complications is based on real-life experiences which are frequently (or not so frequently) reported by denture wearers and researchers.

 Dentures are very hard to live with, it takes time!" (translated from a French discussion forum)

 - bone loss:

-Once you have one or several teeth removed, the surrounding bone in the area dissappears.
+Once you have one or several teeth removed, the surrounding bone dissappears.
 Bones are living tissues and are constantly broken down and rebuilt in answer to the demands placed upon them.
-When there is no masticatory force (chewing pressure) applied to the jawbone or it is not applied in accordance with physiological principles (as when wearing dentures) the jaw bone is damaged and will gradually reduce in size.
+When there is no masticatory force (chewing pressure) applied to the jawbone or it is not applied in accordance with physiological principles (as when wearing dentures), the jaw bone is damaged and will gradually reduce in size.

 - inflammation such as

 Dentures are frequently infected with fungi or yeast (typically Candida), with the oral mucosa underneath the denture becoming red and swollen.
 Most often occurring under a complete upper denture which is constantly worn or irregularly cleaned, it can be accompanied by,inflammation of the corners of the mouth.

 excess tissue forming in the mouth due to rubbing on the edge of ill-fitting dentures which requires surgical removal as well as renewal or adjustment of the denture.

 (due to foreign material breathed into the lungs leading to potentially fatal inflammation)